Glossary of Foreskin Restoration Terms

 the body.
 Modern methods typically use skin from the scrotum.
 It is rarely

-done, very expensive, and has the usual risks associated with surgery and
+done, expensive, and has the usual risks associated with surgical skin grafting.

 - Ridged band